afoley587/grpc-with-python/README.md

 The methods in the service should look extremely familiar because, again, they were defined in our protobuf files.
 Let's break them down one-by-one.

+`SendAndReceiveMessage` accepts a request of `AsyncIterable[chat_pb2.MessageRequest]`.
+So our client would call this method with multiple messages.
+The server would then go through the messages asyncronously and acknowledge it with a response of type `MessageReply`.
+This, again, returns an `AsyncIterable`.

 `GetStats` accepts a request of type `EmptyRequest`.
 It then counts the number of messages it has in memory and returns a `StatsReply` with that number of messages.